 An example for considering this is if you sell a product that can harm the customer.
 Then, should they decide to take legal action, they can come after you personally if you haven’t formed a business to limit your liability.

-Some countries/states may have different trade laws which may not require you to form a business to trade; however, this doesn’t mean that you shouldn’t think about doing so.
+Some countries/states may have different trade laws that may not require you to form a business to trade; however, this doesn’t mean that you shouldn’t think about doing so.

 We have two great guides to get you started, but if you’re in doubt, always seek legal counsel!